somzzz/dyninspector/README.md

 ## Tool Usage

 The tool can inspect ELF 32-bit LSB executables, Intel 80386.
-A sample C program can be found in the c_samples directory of the project.
-To build the program:
+A sample C program can be found in the c_samples directory of the project, but I enourage you to test your own executables.

+The tool can only analyse serial code, parallel execution is not supported.

+Also, be careful when testing blocking functions (eg sockets) as the tool will block as well and continue to the next breakpoint set as soon as it leaves the blocking context.

+To build the C program:

 ```
 cd c_sample